kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-28-fata-morgana-part-two.md

 "I see him leave the edge, and drop, and I rush to the edge where he jumped, and I see him falling.
 Right at the end, the chute didn’t even open, he mustn't have let go when he felt the wind hit him.
 He knew he wasn’t gonna make it with a drop like that, he already knew, 'cos he would'a been spinning, not knowing which way was up, when to release the bag.
 But he could have taken a chance and tried.
 Crazy fuck didn’t even try though, he just held on to the bag and waited.
 I see him falling and see him get spiked on the steel reinforcement below.
 Watched him there, twisted up."
 "Jesus man."
 We sat, like that, for a while, wind rustling the eucalypts.
-"So I’m leaving today," he says, snapping the silence.
+"So I’m leaving today," he says, snapping off the silence.
 "Today."
-"This afternoon," he says turning to me, and he smiles, "you remind me of him a little."
+"This afternoon," he says turning to me, and he smiles, "You remind me of him a little."
 "Tom?’
 "No, Peter, the other anagārika I left with a while back."
 "Oh."